gorlapraveen/firefox_b2b_comm_radio_addon/README.md

 ## About the project : Statement

 *Establishing the Radio communication between two or more systems by establishing communication between two or more open browsers within the Radio frequency range with the helpful combination of* [GNU radio](https://gnuradio.org)-*Software Defined Radio(SDR software + RF Hardware) with Firefox web browser* **addon.**

+**Problem:**
+  1. When user is refused for Internet connection(Wireless/Wired).
+  2. When Specific user is censored to access Web.

 **The Objectives and Implementations of This project includes:**